 Vascular Neurology Fellowship

-The Stroke Program at Cedars-Sinai Medical Center, within the Department of Neurology, includes Patrick D. Lyden, MD, David Palestrant, MD, and Chad Miller, MD, all of whom are Board Certified in Vascular Neurology.
+The Stroke Program at Cedars-Sinai Medical Center, within the Department of Neurology, includes Patrick D. Lyden, MD, and David Palestrant, MD, all of whom are Board Certified in Vascular Neurology.
 A maximum of two fellows are accepted each year.

 Fellows are supervised by the Stroke Faculty at all times, during clinics and Code Brain emergencies.
 Over time, the Fellows assume greater and greater independence in decision making, but are never unsupervised.
 The Fellows meet each week with Dr. Lyden to discuss overall progress.
 The Stroke Brain system generates about 10 calls per week.
 During daytime (8am to 5pm) the fellows are generally the first neurologist to evaluate the patients.
 About 20% of the Stroke Brain activations result in randomization of the patient into a clinical trial, with or without thrombolytic therapy.